A many-body approach to transport in quantum systems: From the transient regime to the stationary state: The non-equilibrium Green's function formalism

 In a non-interacting system, $\Lambda\left(\omega\right)$ moves the location of molecular eigenmodes in frequency space whereas $\Gamma\left(\omega\right)$ determines the spread of those eigenmodes.
 The lifetime of eigenmodes typically corresponds to the inverse of the level width, $1/\Gamma$.
 In Tab.~\ref{tab:emb-list} we list all components of the embedding self-energy in terms of these well-defined frequency-dependent objects.

-A common approach in this context is the wide-band limit approximation (WBLA), where the level width is assumed to be independent of frequency, $\Gamma_\alpha(\w)=\Gamma_\alpha$.
+A common approach in this context is the wide-band approximation (WBA), where the level width is assumed to be independent of frequency, $\Gamma_\alpha(\w)=\Gamma_\alpha$.
 This corresponds to the lead density of states being featureless in the energy scale of the molecular system.
-With WBLA, the level-shift matrix vanishes due to Kramers--Kronig relations, and the retarded/advanced embedding self-energy becomes time-local, $\mathbf{\Sigma}_{\text{em}}^{r/a}(t_1,t_2) = \mp \im \sum_\alpha \Gamma_\alpha \delta(t_1-t_2)/2 = \mp \im \Gamma \delta(t_1-t_2)/2$.
+With WBA, the level-shift matrix vanishes due to Kramers--Kronig relations, and the retarded/advanced embedding self-energy becomes time-local, $\mathbf{\Sigma}_{\text{em}}^{r/a}(t_1,t_2) = \mp \im \sum_\alpha \Gamma_\alpha \delta(t_1-t_2)/2 = \mp \im \Gamma \delta(t_1-t_2)/2$.
 We will return to this in more detail with analytic solutions to the Kadanoff--Baym equations for non-interacting systems in Sec.~\ref{sec:nonint}.